guilhermegarcia/phonokit/README.md

 🚨 **Charis SIL font is needed** for this package to work as intended.
 If you don't already have this font installed, visit <https://software.sil.org/charis/download/>.
 In addition, New Computer Modern is used for arrows.

+**⚠️ Note:** This repo contains the most up-to-date version of the package (version under development).

 ## Features

-See `vignette.pdf` in this repo for thorough demo of the package.
+📝 See `vignette.pdf` in this repo for *thorough* demo of the package.

 ### IPA Module